munirsebikaaka/munirsebikaaka/README.md

 <h3>An experienced front-end developer, looking at providing perfect designs with clean  code.</h3>

-🔭 Am Currently  developing a market place application  for Android using technologies like Javascript , React and React Native  as am exploring other technologies .
+🔭 Am Currently  developing a parking system application  for Android using technologies like React Native as am exploring other technologies .

 🌱 Learning & Growing: Constantly exploring new technologies and enjoying the process of continuous learning.